To add your info to the Call Board, send your photo and short bio to listings@TheatreSantaFe.org.

 Karen Gruber Ryan

-Since joining the Santa Fe theater community in 2014, Karen has been seen onstage at the Santa Fe Playhouse (The Madwoman of Chaillot and the Playwrights’ Forum) and with the Santa Fe Shakespeare Society (The Tempest and An Evening of Love & Death).
+Since joining the Santa Fe theatre community in 2014, Karen has been seen onstage at the Santa Fe Playhouse (Fun Home, Marjorie Prime, The Curious Incident of the Dog in the Night-Time, Cabaret, and The Madwoman of Chaillot), Oasis Theatre Company (The Water Engine), and with the Santa Fe Shakespeare Society (The Tempest).
 Prior to that, Karen lived and performed in Seattle.
 Favorite roles there include Amanda in The Glass Menagerie, Dorothy in Act a Lady, and Mrs. Boeuf in Rhinoceros.
 She was also a performer and writer with the critically-acclaimed comedy group, Bald Faced Lie, producing more than twenty original shows and touring to comedy festivals around the country.
 Television credits include roles on the sketch comedy show, The John Report with Bob, and on Bill Nye the Science Guy’s The Eyes of Nye.
 As a singer, Karen has appeared in numerous musical and jazz cabaret productions.

 Matt Sanford is a native Santa Fean.
 In the past twenty years, he has either written, directed, designed, produced, or appeared in more than one hundred different productions for the stage and screen.
 Credits include The Sundance Kid in Gunslingers, Macbeth in Macbeth, among many others, including having co-written and directed, designed and starred as Count Dracula in Doc Watson vs. the Vampires.